-You are cordially invited to attend the MACOM Technology Solutions Holdings, Inc. 2023 Annual Meeting of Stockholders on Thursday, March 2, 2023 at 3:00 p.m.
+You are cordially invited to attend the MACOM Technology Solutions Holdings, Inc. 2024 Annual Meeting of Stockholders on Thursday, March 7, 2024 at 3:00 p.m.
 (Eastern Time).
 The meeting will be held at the Holiday Inn Express, 8 Independence Drive, Chelmsford, Massachusetts 01824.
-Our board of directors has fixed the close of business on January 5, 2023 as the record date for determining those stockholders entitled to notice of, and to vote at, the annual meeting of our stockholders and any adjournments thereof.
+Our board of directors has fixed the close of business on January 8, 2024 as the record date for determining those stockholders entitled to notice of, and to vote at, the annual meeting of our stockholders and any adjournments thereof.

-The Notice of Annual Meeting of Stockholders and Proxy Statement, both of which accompany this letter, provide details regarding the business to be conducted at the annual meeting, including proposals for the election of three directors (Proposal 1), for an advisory vote to approve our executive compensation (Proposal 2), to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 29, 2023 (Proposal 3) and to approve an amendment to the Company's Fifth Amended and Restated Certificate of Incorporation to reflect Delaware law provisions allowing officer exculpation (Proposal 4).
+The Notice of Annual Meeting of Stockholders and Proxy Statement, both of which accompany this letter, provide details regarding the business to be conducted at the annual meeting, including proposals to approve an amendment to the Company's Fifth Amended and Restated Certificate of Incorporation to declassify the board of directors and phase-in annual director elections (Proposal 1), for the election of the three directors named in the accompanying proxy materials (Proposal 2), for an advisory vote to approve our executive compensation (Proposal 3) and to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for the fiscal year ending September 27, 2024 (Proposal 4).

-Our board of directors recommends that you vote FOR the director nominees set forth in Proposal 1 and FOR Proposals 2, 3 and 4.
+Our board of directors recommends that you vote FOR the director nominees set forth in Proposal 2 and FOR Proposals 1, 3 and 4.
 Each proposal is described in more detail in our Proxy Statement.